NorthShip/NorthShip/README.md

 ### Hi there !
 My name is Ha Da.

-• A highly enthusiastic and motivated data engineer.
+• Data engineer.

+• Skilled in writing SQL, Java and Python.

 • 5+ years of work experience with data warehouse architecture, data modeling and big data technologies.

+• Ability to build enterprise data warehouse from 0 to 1.

 • Experienced with design and implement batch and stream data processing pipelines.

-• Ability to build enterprise data warehouse from 0 to 1.

-• Skilled in writing SQL, Java and Python.

 • Knowledged of Engineering Management.